theo-obadiah-teguh/A-MAZE-ING/README.md

-# group-110
+# A-MAZE-ING
-A private repository for creating a text-based game in C++.
+A private repository owned by Group 110 for creating a text-based game in C++.
 The is project part COMP2113: Programming Technologies by the University of Hong Kong.

-## A-MAZE-ING

-### Our Group Members and UIDs
+## Our Group Members and UIDs

 - (UID: 3035858755) Bhardwaj, Aryaman
 - (UID: 3036062262) Fok, Po Hin